Epidemic control in networks with cliques: Conclusions

 \section{Conclusions}

-In summary, in this manuscript, we have investigated an SIRQ model with a prompt quarantine measure on networks with cliques.
+In summary, in this paper, we have investigated an SIRQ model with a prompt quarantine measure on networks with cliques.
 Numerical simulations revealed that epidemics could be abruptly suppressed at a critical threshold $f_c$, especially on networks with larger cliques (as shown in Appendix~\ref{Sec.AppAddit}).
-On the contrary, we observed that small outbreaks exhibit properties of a continuous phase transition around $f_c$.
-Furthermore, using branching theory, we demonstrated that the probability of a small outbreak goes continuously to one at $f=f_c$ for $\beta=1$.
+In contrast, we observed that small outbreaks exhibit properties of a continuous phase transition around $f_c$.
+Furthermore, using branching theory, we demonstrated that the probability of a small outbreak goes continuously to 1 at $f=f_c$ for $\beta=1$.
 Therefore, these results indicate that our model can exhibit features of both continuous and discontinuous transitions.
 Next, we explored the impact of a macroscopic fraction of infected population at the beginning of the epidemic outbreak, and found that for $R_0<1$, a backward bifurcation phenomenon emerges.
 Finally, numerical simulations showed that the quarantine measure becomes less effective over time, which could explain why our model exhibits an abrupt transition and a backward bifurcation phenomenon.

 Several lines of research can be derived from this work.
-For example, one question that remains open is whether the fraction of recovered people (in the event of an epidemic) can be predicted by branching theory since in this manuscript we have only used this theory to study small outbreaks.
+For example, one question that remains open is whether the fraction of recovered people (in the event of an epidemic) can be predicted by branching theory since in this paper we have only used this theory to study small outbreaks.
 On the other hand, our model could be extended to include a time-lag between infection and detection.
 Another relevant modification would be to allow quarantined individuals to return to the network after a certain period of time (especially those who were susceptible) because it is unrealistic to assume that they will remain isolated until the end of an epidemic outbreak.
+Additionally, a natural extension of our work would be to study the phenomenon of mesoscopic localization~\cite{st2021social,st2021master}.
 Lastly, our model could be studied in higher-order networks with simplicial complexes.
 It is known that simplicial contagion models can lead to explosive epidemic transitions~\cite{battiston2021physics,battiston2020networks}, so it would be interesting to investigate how they compete with a prompt quarantine measure.
 We will explore some of these extensions in a forthcoming work.